akkhayar/docs.akkhayar.com/docs/community/contributing.md

 >
 > — [trunkbaseddevelopment.com](<https://trunkbaseddevelopment.com/short-lived-feature-branches/#:~:text=One%20key%20rule%20is%20the%20length%20of%20life%20of%20the%20branch%20before%20it%20gets%20merged%20and%20deleted.%20Simply%20put%2C%20the%20branch%20should%20only%20last%20a%20couple%20of%20days.%20Any%20longer%20than%20two%20days%2C%20and%20there%20is%20a%20risk%20of%20the%20branch%20becoming%20a%20long%2Dlived%20feature%20branch%20(the%20antithesis%20of%20trunk%2Dbased%20development).>)

-A short lived feature branch must have a short life and it is destined to come back as pull requests into the main/trunk, merged and deleted after a few days. **You are expected to send a pull request within seven days after that**, so we can still delegate the issue to someone else if you are unavailable.
+A short-lived feature branch must have a short life and it is destined to come back as pull requests into the main/trunk, merged and deleted after a few days. **You are expected to send a pull request within seven days after that**, so we can still delegate the issue to someone else if you are unavailable.

 ## Reviews

 Pull requests are reviewed by at least 1 code owner after successful checks.
 If you have failing checks on your pull requests, just iterate on the changes until it passes.
-If you are unsure about issue, feel free to request an edit from a code owner.
-The review process ensure that the code is high quality and that the changes are well updated to the documentation.
+If you are unsure about the issue, feel free to request an edit from a code owner.
+The review process ensures that the code is high quality and that the changes are well-updated in the documentation.

 # Version Control

-We use git as a version control system in Akkhayar (GitHub).
+We use Git as a version control system in Akkhayar (GitHub).

 Here are five core ideas in GitHub that we need to understand: